 The Production Solutions team in Shelton, US, made virtual monetary donations to the Connecticut Food Bank, surpassing their fundraising goal to raise over $600 which allowed 52 turkeys for Thanksgiving to be purchased to support struggling families.
 The team in the US also donated gifts to the 2020 Under the Tree Project which benefits families affected by domestic violence, mental illness and addiction.

 The Production Solutions US-based sales team donated over $1,200 in 2020 to provide bikes to young children through a Connecticut organisation called Bikes for Kids whose objective is to provide bikes to children in need.

 In April 2020, Creative Solutions launched a project called The Still Rolling Initiative in response to the impact of COVID-19 on the filmmaking community.
 The business wanted to throw a lifeline to individuals who had lost work and been impacted by the pandemic.
 A total of over $14,000 was raised through a series of initiatives enabling grants and donations to be made to charities and individuals in the filmmaking community.

-Vitec donated equipment to each participant including the JOBY GorillaPod Mobile Rig as well as a £2,000 contribution to course supplies.
+We donated equipment to each participant including the JOBY GorillaPod Mobile Rig as well as a £2,000 contribution to course supplies.
 The participants received a product demonstration from Vitec before breaking into film companies.
 A screening session for friends and families was held on the final day.
-Feedback from participants was overwhelmingly positive and Vitec plans to deliver phase two in 2021.
-We estimate that in 2020 the Group as a whole donated approximately £15,000 to charitable and community good causes.